WebOS: 2010–2013: Acquisition by HP; the launch of Open webOS

 In April 2010, HP acquired Palm.
 The acquisition of Palm was initiated while Mark Hurd was CEO, however he resigned shortly after the acquisition was completed.
 Later, webOS was described by new HP CEO Leo Apotheker as a key asset and motivation for the purchase.
-The $1.2 billion acquisition finalized in June.
+The $1.2 billion acquisition was finalized in June.
 HP indicated its intention to develop the webOS platform for use in multiple new products, including smartphones, tablets, and printers.

 In February 2011, HP announced that it would use webOS as the universal platform for all its devices.
 However, HP also made the decision that the Palm Pre, Palm Pixi, and the "Plus" revisions would not receive over-the-air updates to webOS 2.0, despite a previous commitment to an upgrade "in coming months."
 HP announced several webOS devices, including the HP Veer and HP Pre 3 smartphones, running webOS 2.2, and the HP TouchPad, a tablet computer released in July 2011 that runs webOS 3.0.

 In March 2011, HP announced plans for a version of webOS by the end of 2011 to run within Windows, and to be installed on all HP desktop and notebook computers in 2012.
 Neither ever materialized, although work had begun on an x86 port around this time involving a team in Fort Collins, Colorado; work was scrapped later in the year.

 In August 2011, HP announced that it was interested in selling its Personal Systems Group, responsible for all of its consumer PC products, including webOS, and that webOS device development and production lines would be halted.
 It remained unclear whether HP would consider licensing webOS software to other manufacturers.
 When HP reduced the price of the Touchpad to $99, the existing inventory quickly sold out.